miket6000/SimpleTracker/README.md

 The hardware is fairly minimal.
 It consist of a battery charger, two 3.3V linear power supplies, a LoRa radio module, GPS and a micro controller with a few LEDs to tie the parts together and provide status updates.
 Power is turned on by placing a header jumper between the two pins near the USB C connector.
 Bootmode can be enabled by shorting the 'b' and 'v' pins together on the PCB while placing the power on header.
 This will put the device into DFU mode so that it can be programmed using dfu-util or similar.

+The board can be built and mostly assembled by JLCPCB using their standard service (or economy service if you omit the USB connector and solder that yourself).
+The exception is the LoRa module, which is the very common RA-01 module available from a variety of online retailers, which is easily hand soldered onto the back of the board, and the SMA connector, if you want one.

 ## Firmware

 The firmware is currently a work in progress but the current status (at least when this was written) is operational.
 The GPS is read every 2 seconds to get a position update.
 This is then sent to the LoRa module to be transmitted.
 LoRa is currently configured by re-programming.
 Default settings are to broadcast on 434MHz.
 With the broadcast message consisting of a UID and the NMEA GPGGA message, this results in an on-air time of ~600ms every 2 seconds and a proven range of ~6km with a simple omnidirectional 1/4wave antenna.